 Being dyslexic, theatre grants me the freedom to watch without the need for words or a loud voice.
 I save that stress for blogging.
 I am an extremely open individual, who is unashamed of sharing my past struggles and likes to vocalise the message for others.

 Surviving my rebellious teens, I want to vent my childhood memories and express those emotions within a supportive arts community.
 Knowing my work will be seen and my message will be heard is always comforting and boosts the creative spirit.

 I enjoy working with other creative individuals, who are passionate about the arts as we are the future generation and our collaboration is key for the industry’s survival.
-My theatre reviews are not planned to critique, but used to reminisce and dramatically express the life of me, Emma Kay.
+My theatre reviews are not planned to critique but used to reminisce and dramatically express the life of me, Emma Kay.

-My current projects/collaborations include:
+My past projects/collaborations include:

 - National Lottery Good Causes Ambassador here

 - Part of the London Theatre Blogger Community here